ShunSakurai/easy_paste/README.md

 - Click "Calculate weighted words"
 - CSV files starting with "weighted_" is generated in the same folder as the original CSV files
-- Open the exported CSV file
+- The exported CSV file is automatically opened
 - You can change the check 100% matches options and the words per day options and the result updates accordingly
+- Total and subtotal are automatically calculated and corresponding row and columns are added
 - Beware that the time and weighted words are not rounded.
 Round the values if necessary using Excel's commands, etc.
 - You can choose the format from the following two formats